When You’re Triggered: The STAMP Protocol

 Maybe this criticism feels like humiliation.

-You are doing it so you stop confusing an old alarm with a full map of present reality.
+You are not doing this to excuse bad behavior.
+You are doing it so you stop mistaking an old alarm for a perfect map of present reality.

-M — Measure the moment
+M — Measure the Moment

 Now ask the grounding question: